peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 <a name='extras_matrixstack_MatrixStack_rotate'></a>
 ### module:extras/matrixstack~MatrixStack#rotate(angle, x, y, z)

 Modifies the matrix at the top of this stack by multiplying it by a rotation transformation matrix.
-For more information on that matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4rotate">MathUtil.mat4rotate</a>.
+For more information on that matrix and the parameters, see MathUtil.mat4rotate.

 #### Parameters